Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 After Alabama's defense forced a punt on Mississippi State's next drive, the offense had a chance to take the lead back with just over two minutes remaining, but kicker Andy Pappanastos missed a 41-yard field-goal attempt.

-Zac Jackson of The Athletic noted Pappanastos could face the wrath of Saban after that:
+Zac Jackson of The Athletic noted Pappanastos could face Saban's wrath after that:

 Zac Jackson @AkronJackson